dolfies/retroflag-picase/README.md

 **Section 3**\
 Uninstall for all systems and all cases\
 This means uninstaller for NesPi+, MegaPi, SuperPi and GPi cases\
-for RetroPie, RecalBox and BATOCERA
+for RetroPie, RecalBox, BATOCERA, and Ubuntu.

 ## Section 1.
 RetroFlag Pi-Case+ Safe Shutdown